AGAndroidDeveloper/KChatApp/README.md

 ## 🚀 About Me
-I'm a full stack android app developer , who is passionate about android developement and loves creta
+I'm a full stack android app developer , who is passionate about android developement

 ## About Me